xiaoangxixi/EffiSeisM/README.md

 # EffiSeisM
-Code will be coming soon！！
+The code will be coming soon！！